Conquer Divide: 2020–2021

 On August 6, 2020, after a brief hiatus, the band released their first song since 2015, "Chemicals", along with an accompanying music video, featuring Canadian drummer Samantha Landa (ex-Nervosa).
 Chemicals went on to receive critical acclaim and was hailed as "a contender for best hard rock / metalcore crossover of the year" by Alternative Press magazine, and was later picked up by SiriusXM Octane.

 On August 14, 2020, they released a cover of Billie Eilish's "Bad Guy" which was picked up by SiriusXM Octane's Accelerator and landed the number 17 spot on their Octane Costume Covers Countdown Contest out of 100 active rock cover nominations.

 On May 11, 2021, they released a new single titled "Messy", with the music video featuring all band members.
 Unlike many of their previous songs, "Messy" is entirely sung by clean vocalist Kia Castillo.
-Messy was added into regular rotation on Sirius XM Octane and reached number 6 on the Foundations Chart, as well as number one most added to Billboard's Hard Rock Indicator Chart.
+Messy was added into regular rotation on SiriusXM Octane and reached number 6 on the Foundations Chart, as well as number one most added to Billboard's Hard Rock Indicator Chart.
 They released a version featuring Kellin Quinn of Sleeping With Sirens on July 16, 2021.